Caldey Island: Pre-history

-Three caves have been discovered on the island and excavated to unearth archaeological finds: Nanna's Cave, Potter's Cave (1950) and Ogof–yr-Ychen ("Ox cave", 1970).
+Three caves have been discovered on the island and excavated to unearth archaeological finds: Nanna's Cave, Potter's Cave (1950) and Ogof-yr-Ychen ("Ox cave", 1970).
 In Nanna's Cave, human bones and shells were first found in 1911 and excavations continued in three more stages until the 1970s.
 Potter's Cave was found in 1950 by a monk named James Van Nedervelde, and excavations, which continued until 1970, initially revealed stalagmites in which tools and animals were embedded.
 After removal of these finds, three human skeletons were found and carbon dated: two were dated to the Middle Stone Age and one to the Romano–British period.
 Also found were a few artefacts from the late Upper Paleolithic period.
 In Ogof–yr-Ychen, the bones of humans whose burials date between 7590 BC and 5710 BC were found.
 Stable isotope ratio tests revealed that they lived on marine food.
 A very few earlier neolithic bowls and shells have also been found in the caves.
 All the finds were carbon dated and have been preserved in the Abbey of Caldey Island or in Tenby Museum and Art Gallery.

 Recorded history

 A Celtic monastery was first established on the island in the sixth century, and the island thrived during the Middle Ages.
 Following the Norman Conquest, Robert fitz Martin, Lord of Cemais, gave the island to his mother Geva.
-In the 12th century, Caldey Priory (now a Grade I listed building) was established by Tironensian monks as a daughter house of St. Dogmaels Abbey, and lasted to the Dissolution of the Monasteries in 1536.
+In the 12th century, Caldey Priory (now a Grade I listed building) was established by Tironensian monks as a daughter house of St Dogmaels Abbey, and lasted to the dissolution of the monasteries in 1536.

 The north side of Caldey Island is made up of grey limestone, a desirable building material.
 The 19th century seems to have been the height of limestone quarrying on the island; some of the limestone was taken to the Annery kiln in the district of Torridge in north Devon for processing.

 The current abbey was built in 1910 by Anglican Benedictine monks but financial problems beginning in 1925 led to the 1929 purchase of the property by Belgian Cistercians.
 It is considered to be the most complete example of the Arts and Crafts style in the country, and was the largest project of John Coates Carter.
 At the time of building, the abbey was called "the greatest phenomenon in the Anglican community at the present time".
 The roofs are of white roughcast with red tiling, and the abbey church has five side-windows and on the south a "tapering" tower with primitive crenellations.

-Caldey Island and Little Caldey Island have together formed an ecclesiastical district for as long as the locals can remember, with 20 Cistercian monks living at the monastery As of 2007.
+Caldey Island and St Margaret’s Island have together formed an ecclesiastical district for as long as the locals can remember, with 20 Cistercian monks living at the monastery As of 2007.
 The Census Reports of the County of Pembroke record it as an ecclesiastical district for administrative purposes.

 The Caldey Island Act 1990 added the island to Dyfed and South Pembrokeshire, and to Pembrokeshire parliamentary constituency.